Macau gambling king Stanley Ho dies aged 98

 Ho spearheaded what is known in Macau as the junket VIP system, whereby middlemen act on behalf of casinos by extending credit to gamblers and taking responsibility for collecting debts.

 Some of Ho’s children have become successful gaming operators in their own right.
-Daughter Pansy is the co-chairperson of MGM Resorts’ Macau unit while son Lawrence runs Melco Resorts & Entertainment.
+Daughter Pansy is the co-chairperson of MGM Resorts’ (MGM.N) Macau unit (2282.HK) while son Lawrence runs Melco Resorts & Entertainment (MLCO.O).

 Reporting by Farah Master, Clare Jim and Donny Kwok; Writing by Anne Marie Roantree; Editing by Kim Coghill and Christopher Cushing